kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 - If I had to ship something the soonest possible, unless it's a matter of life and death, then I probably wasn't solving a unique and hard problem, in which case&mdash;assuming I was still on my day job and had zero debt took on&mdash;What is the rush?
 - And second-guessing from the ethical perspective: Was it even a problem needs solving?
 What will be the second-order consequences if I solved it?
 Could my good intentions have been better directed elsewhere?

 So what follows is everything I'd learned when developing the first project I ever launched called **Sametable** that helps [managing your work in spreadsheets](https://www.sametable.app).
-From implementing favicon to deploying to a cloud platform, I will share extensive code snippets, best practices, lessons, guides, and key resources.
+This extensive write-up covers how all the main pieces came together&mdash;From implementing favicon to deploying to a cloud platform, I will share extensive code snippets, best practices, lessons, guides, and key resources.
 I hope something here would be useful to you.
 Thanks for reading. ❤️

 ## Finding Ideas <a href="#finding-ideas" id="finding-ideas">#</a>